-Your responsibility is to reach Dehradun on 20 December by 6 am.
-We will move you to your basecamp the same day.
-We highly recommend that you reach Dehdradun by the 19
+Your responsibility is to reach Dehradun on 24 October by 6 am.
+We will move to the basecamp on the same day.
+The date may differ by a day based on the trek you’re chosen for.
+We will communicate the starting date to you once you’re selected.

-Volunteers will be back in Dehradun either on 26th or 27th by 7 pm, depending on which team they are assigned when they are selected.
+Volunteers will be back in Dehradun either on 31st October or 1st Nov by 7 pm, depending on which team they are assigned to when they are selected.

-Note: You will not be able to select your team.
-We will be allocating the team based on the strengths and weaknesses of all volunteers.
+Note: You will not be able to select the trek.
+We will be allocating you based on the strengths and weaknesses of all volunteers.

 We have a two step process to select volunteers.

 Step 1: A questionnaire to get to know you and your skills

 Step 2: A video interview to assess your potential as a volunteer